Debt Repair Strategies: Snowball vs. Avalanche Method for Financial Freedom

 Additionally, those with large debts may be able to repay them faster using the avalanche method.

-The downside to this method is that you do not receive that same emotional benefit and motivation because it can take longer to see results and pay off your first debt.
-It requires more discipline to stick to, and it will not be as effective if you start to slack off on your additional contributions.
+The downside to this method is that you do not receive that same emotional benefit and motivation.
+It doesn’t feel as good because it can take longer to see results and pay off your first debt.
+It requires more discipline to stick to, and won’t be as effective if you slack off on your additional contributions.

 Which debt repair method is better?